-Visualization tools like charts and graphs are really helpful in giving better insights into your data.
+Visualization tools like charts and graphs are beneficial for giving better insights into your data.

-A scatter plot is one such visualization tool that helps you make different types of inferences about your data distribution.
+A scatter plot chart is one such visualization tool that helps you make different inferences about your data distribution.

 In this tutorial, we will learn how to make a scatter plot in Google Sheets.